mms710/user-manual/README.md

 - Telling me why can't do it and should all just give up anyway
 - Dad jokes

+If you notice me getting annoyed, feel free to call me out that I seem annoyed and I'll calm right down.

 ## Tips and Tricks

 - I want to hear what's broken, especially if you have a solution for how to fix it.
 I'm a fixer and I love being surrounded by people that spot problems and want to improve them.